 TAX COMMISSIONER & STAFF PROFILES

-Carla earned Bachelor of Arts degrees in both Accounting and Business Management from North Carolina State University in 1984.
-She obtained her CPA license from the State of Georgia in 1996 and her certificate in information technology management from Georgia Tech in 1998.
-She is involved in the Tax Commissioner's Technology Council and in the Georgia Association of Tax Officials organizations.
-Carla's community involvement includes the 2012 Honorary Commanders Class, 2009-2010 co-chair of Cobb Youth Leadership, member of Cobb Executive Women and a 2008 graduate of Leadership Cobb.
-She is a current member and past executive board member of Delta Sigma Theta Sorority, Inc., and has volunteered with various civic organizations including The Fortitude Foundation, A Light of Hope Outreach, the Atlanta Business League and the United Way.
+Carla earned Bachelor of Arts degrees in both Accounting and Business Management from North Carolina State University.
+She holds a certificate in Information Technology Management from Georgia Tech and is a licensed CPA.
+She is actively involved in the Tax Commissioner's Technology Council and in the Georgia Association of Tax Officials professional organizations.
+Carla's community involvement includes Honorary Commanders, Cobb Executive Women, Leadership Cobb and Delta Sigma Theta Sorority Inc.

 The Tax Commissioner's office administrative philosophy emphasizes excellence in customer service and increasing service delivery capability through technology enhancements.